a-raj/Java/Learn/src/learn/concurrentAPI/collections/ConcurrentCollections.md

 In other words, when you use BlockingQueue, you can only put element into queue (and block if queue is full).
 With TransferQueue, you can also block until other thread receives your element (you must use new transfer method for that).
 This is the difference.
 With BlockingQueue, you cannot wait until other thread removes your element (only when you use SynchronousQueue, but that isn't really a queue).

+Default methods:

+* **getWaitingConsumerCount​()** : Returns an estimate of the number of consumers waiting to receive elements via BlockingQueue.take() or timed poll.
+* **hasWaitingConsumer​()** : Returns true if there is at least one consumer waiting to receive an element via BlockingQueue.take() or timed poll.
+* **transfer​(E e)** : Transfers the element to a consumer, waiting if necessary to do so.
+* **tryTransfer​(E e, long timeout, TimeUnit unit)** : Transfers the element to a consumer if it is possible to do so before the timeout elapses

 ## LinkedTrasferQueue